Bill Gates gives away $4.6 billion in Microsoft shares

 Gates didn't pledge the gift to a specific entity, but in the past most of his donations have gone to the Bill & Melinda Gates Foundation, which directs the money to various causes the Gates support.

-Amazon's Jeff Bezos, who briefly overtook Gates as the richest person in the world last month, is not a signatory to the pledge, but he is seeking other charitable endeavors.
+Amazon's Jeff Bezos, who briefly overtook Gates as the richest person in the world last month, is not a signatory to the pledge, but he is actively seeking charitable endeavors.

 Discuss: Bill Gates gives away $4.6 billion in Microsoft...